onewithnow/onewithnow.github.io/about.md

 Hi there,

 This is a collection of articles I've written about trying to be more in the moment and less in my head.
-And some practical explorations.
+And other related topics.

-Want to get in touch?
-I love [hearing from you](mailto:onewithnow.connect@gmail.com) (no promotions, or backlink requests please).
+If you'd like to say hi or have something to share, [email](mailto:onewithnow.connect@gmail.com) me.
+I love hearing from you. *No promotions, or backlink requests please.*

+Thanks for being here!

 Manal